Advanced Scheduling Makes its Debut in San Francisco.

-“Supplies weren’t able to get out to the shelves…It just kind of snowballed and and our customers had a bad experience, or the stores lose sales.” reported Ronald Fong, the President of the California Grocers Association.
+“Supplies weren’t able to get out to the shelves…It just kind of snowballed and our customers had a bad experience, or the stores lose sales,” reported Ronald Fong, the President of the California Grocers Association.

-Now, none of these events comes without a penalty and an administrative price for business.
+Now, none of these events comes without a penalty and an administrative price for the business.